-The competency standards for Members of the Australasian College of Podiatric Surgeons (ACPS) as specialist podiatric practitioners are built upon the core competencies for podiatrist as published by the Australian and New Zealand Podiatrists Accreditation Council (ANZPAC).
+The competency standards for Members of the Australasian College of Podiatric Surgeons (ACPS) as specialist podiatric practitioners are built upon the core competencies for podiatrists as published by The Podiatry Board of Australia.

 The ACPS standards also have been reviewed in light of the publication of competencies for Members of the ACPS as published on June 2012.

 In addition to considering the above standards, these competencies the ACPS has considered competency standards published by organisations that define competency in other relevant specialist areas of health both in Australia and internationally such as: